MarthaDuran/Martha_Duran_Notebook/Notebook_posts/_posts/20250710__molecular_network.md

 Once the files are loaded, enter your email address and click the 'Submit' button.
 The job will start, and it should take around 30 minutes.

 ### Step 5: Visualize the results
 Once the job is ready, click on the 'View All Clusters With IDs' link in the 'Default Molecular Networking Results Views' section.
+The link of the finalized job is the following: https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=51a13d84630f4a86a815221d8205e800

 ### Step 6: Find a cluster of interests
 You can just navigate through the database and select a cluster of interest.
 In this case, the 'Etoposide' was selected, belonging to the 2236 cluster.
 To open the map, click on 'View Network'